MarvinLer/MultiLayerPerceptron/README.md

 from the root folder.

-The whole training + testing process runs within less than one minute on a i5, and achieves a cross-entropy loss of 0.247 with an accuracy of 0.922.
+The whole training + testing process runs within less than 10 seconds on a i5, and achieves a cross-entropy loss of 0.247 with an accuracy of 0.922.

 ## Authors